 Final Fight With Naru

 The Feral Predator had now received multiple serious wounds and might have even contemplated ending this first hunt, however, Naru took the initiative.
 She sneaked up behind the Feral Predator by using the "totsiyaa", an orange and somewhat magical flower that lowers the body temperature when consumed.
-Naru shot Feral in the head with the 1715 Raphel Adolini pistol (later turning up in Predator 2) and grabbed his dropped bio-mask.
+Naru shot Feral in the head with the 1715 Raphael Adolini pistol (later turning up in Predator 2) and grabbed his dropped bio-mask.
 Feral followed her and the two engaged in a melee where Feral received more and more damage, while Naru stayed mostly unhurt.
 After accidentally chopping off his own arm with the gauntlet shield in a state of fury, Feral fell into the mud of the swamp.
 Naru had set up a trap using Feral's bio-mask laser targeting and the Yautja shot himself in the head with the bolt gun, not even realizing what was happening.

 Final Fate Of Feral Predator